logo image

 RS Home

-Creetown is situated in Galloway southwest Scotland, 30 miles east of Stranraer, 41 miles west of Dumfries, just off the A75 road.
+Creetown is in Galloway southwest Scotland, 30 miles east of Stranraer, 41 miles west of Dumfries, just off the A75 road.

 The main attractions at Creetown today are the Heritage Museum, and the Gem Rock Museum with its popular Cafe / Diner.